supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

 Your company works with many vendors and, on occasion, you need to add some vendor accounts to your directory as a guest.

+## Lab Objectives

+After completing this lab, you will be able to:
+- Add guest users to the directory
+- Invite guest users in bulk

 #### Estimated time: 20 minutes

 ### Exercise 1 - Add guest users to the directory